sockmaster27/svader/README.md

 What this code does is:

-1. Add the given `offset` uniform-variable to the 2D coordinates of the pixel given by `raw_pos.xy`.
+1. Add the given `offset` uniform variable to the 2D coordinates of the pixel given by `raw_pos.xy`.
-2. Divide the resulting coordinates entrywise by the `resolution` uniform, to normalize the coordinates between 0 and 1.
+2. Divide the resulting coordinates entrywise by the `resolution` uniform to normalize the coordinates between 0 and 1.
-3. Return the normalized coordinates as the color of the pixel, such that the `x` coordinate becomes the red channel, and the `y` coordinate becomes the green channel.
-The blue channel is always set to 0, and the alpha (opacity) channels is always set to 1 (fully opaque).
+3. Return the normalized coordinates as the color of the pixel, such that the `x` coordinate becomes the red channel and the `y` coordinate becomes the green channel.
+The blue channel is always set to 0, and the alpha (opacity) channel is always set to 1 (fully opaque).

 In WGSL, these `var<uniform>`s are the primary way to pass in parameters to the shader.
 These need to be passed in via the `parameters` property of the `<WebGpuFragmentShader>` component.
 Each of these parameters is an object with the following properties:

--   `label`: The label of the parameter which is used in error messages to make debugging easier.
+-   `label`: The label of the parameter that is used in error messages to make debugging easier.
 -   `binding`: An integer used to match the parameter to the variable in the shader code.
 -   `type`: Whether the parameter is a `"uniform"` or a `"storage"` variable.
 -   `data`: The value of the parameter.

 In this case, we need to pass in two uniforms: `resolution` and `offset`.
-Since these specific parameters are very commonly used, they are specially implemented in Svader, such that the `data` property of each parameter can simply be set to `"resolution"` and `"offset"` respectively.
+Since these specific parameters are very commonly used, they are specially implemented in Svader such that the `data` property of each parameter can simply be set to `"resolution"` and `"offset"` respectively.

 Lastly, the `<WebGpuFragmentShader>` component accepts a fallback slot, which is rendered when the browser cannot render the shader.

-## WebGL vs WebGPU
+## WebGL vs. WebGPU

 **For practical applications, default to using WebGL.**

-WebGL and WebGPU are both rendering APIs, that allow web applications to render GPU-accelerated graphics.
+WebGL and WebGPU are both rendering APIs that allow web applications to render GPU-accelerated graphics.

-WebGL is the older of the two, and is supported by [all modern browsers](https://caniuse.com/webgl).
+WebGL is the older of the two and is supported by [all modern browsers](https://caniuse.com/webgl).

-WebGPU is still in the experimental stage, and is only supported in a [few browsers](https://caniuse.com/webgpu).
+WebGPU is still in the experimental stage and is only supported in a [few browsers](https://caniuse.com/webgpu).
 However, it supports certain features that WebGL does not.
 For example, as of writing, WebGL in Google Chrome only supports having 8 canvases active in the document at once, while WebGPU supports a practically unlimited number.

 ## License